lukaslehner/supertracker/03_documentation.md

 order: 3
 ---

-The Oxford Supertracker includes all policy trackers and data sources that 1) , 2) , and 3) .
+The Oxford Supertracker includes all policy trackers, suveys and new data sources that
+1) document policy developments or changes in attitudes,
+2) relate to COVID-19, and
+3) .
 The compilation is not meant to be exhaustive and we are grateful for additional suggestions.

 The collection is structured around the areas of
 1. Non-Pharmaceutical Interventions